PhD in Counseling

 What is CACREP accreditation for doctoral degrees in counseling?

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP) is the leading accreditation organization for counseling education standards in the country.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) is the country’s leading accreditation organization for counseling education standards.
 CACREP sets standards for master’s and doctoral degrees based on areas of core competency.
 To earn accreditation, a doctoral degree must consist of at least 48 credits and meet coursework requirements, including a 100-hour practicum and a 600-hour internship.
 The course content must cover five key areas: counseling, supervision, teaching, research and scholarship, and leadership and advocacy.
 A directory of accredited programs is available online.

 What is the difference between a doctoral dissertation and a research project?